Collecting Weston Meters

 Documentation, Accessories and Cases are all likely to be found with meters and offered on their own on auction sites.
 They are all collectable and lend breadth to the meter collection.
 It can be difficult to trace the origin of some third party cases however.

 Now, having set that objective, I have applied it to my purchasing attitude.
 Cosmetic condition is therefore paramount.
 Whether the meters work or not is irrelevant.
-Whether they have cases, instructions, accessories, boxes etc. is also irrelevant.
+Whether they have cases, instructions, accessories, boxes etc. is seconary, though, of late, I have started to strengthen my collection in these areas.
 Actual rarity is extremely important, given that I am aiming for the most comprehensive collection I can, and filling a hole in it, takes a high priority.

 And that approach may be different for other collectors.
 Cases for the meters tend to be well made and can be re-stitched by a saddler if they are falling apart.
 Some of them as very attractive and many were made by 3rd party suppliers.